League for Industrial Democracy

 The League for Industrial Democracy (LID) was founded as a successor to the Intercollegiate Socialist Society in 1921.
 Members decided to change its name to reflect a more inclusive and more organizational perspective.

 Background

 Intercollegiate Socialist Society

 The I.S.S. was founded in 1905 by Upton Sinclair, Walter Lippmann, Clarence Darrow, and Jack London with the stated purpose of throwing "light on the world-wide movement of industrial democracy known as socialism."

 Name change

 In the spring of 1921, the ISS held a vote regarding the name and goals of their organization.
-Harry Laidler announced: "the members of the Intercollegiate Socialist Society had declared themselves in favor of the change in name and purpose."
+Harry W. Laidler announced: "the members of the Intercollegiate Socialist Society had declared themselves in favor of the change in name and purpose."
 In November, the organization assumed its new name and enlarged its scope to addressing society at large.
 They also presented their new guiding principle: "Education for a New Social Order Based on Production for Public Use and Not for Private Profit."